awsdocs/aws-certificate-user-guide/doc_source/acm-bestpractices.md

  With AWS CloudFormation you can create a template that describes the AWS resources that you want to use\.
 AWS CloudFormation then provisions and configures those resources for you\.
 AWS CloudFormation can provision resources that are supported by ACM such as Elastic Load Balancing, Amazon CloudFront, and Amazon API Gateway\.
 For more information, see [Services Integrated with AWS Certificate Manager](acm-services.md)\.

  If you use AWS CloudFormation to quickly create and delete multiple test environments, we recommend that you do not create a separate ACM Certificate for each environment\.
-Doing so will quickly exhaust your certificate limit\.
-For more information, see [Limits](acm-limits.md)\.
+Doing so will quickly exhaust your certificate quota\.
+For more information, see [Quotas](acm-limits.md)\.
 Instead, create a wildcard certificate that covers all of the domain names that you are using for testing\.
 For example, if you repeatedly create ACM Certificates for domain names that vary by only a version number, such as *<version>*`.service.example.com`, create instead a single wildcard certificate for *<\*>*`.service.example.com`\.
 Include the wildcard certificate in the template that AWS CloudFormation uses to create your test environment\.

 ## Certificate Pinning<a name="best-practices-pinning"></a>